LunarWatcher/doesnotfail2ban/docs/parsers/JournaldParser.md

 **Note:** Unlike the file parser, the subset groups are much more limited.
 You can only extract the IP and the actual message content, as everything else is retrieved with much more accuracy from journald itself, without pesky parsing-related difficulties.

+[^1]: Multiline matching is incredibly complicated for a number of reasons.
+Order isn't necessarily guaranteed in multithreaded/multiprocess environments, which means that in the log, two sequential messages could come from two different processes.
+Usually, there's going to be a way to differentiate them.
+For sshd, that's process IDs, as a new SSH process is started for every connection.
+Other software may have other grouping methods